metacraft-labs/python-deduckt/README.md

 * Can I generate mypy annotations with it?

-It's fully possible to generate very useful mypy annotations from the data that you record.
+It's definetely possible to generate very useful mypy annotations from the recorded data.
-However that hasn't been our usecase, but contributions are welcome
+However that hasn't been our use case, but contributions are welcome

 * Why does it analyze all the events?

 In the future we might add an option to trace only a statistically significant part of them.
-It's not a huge priority for our usecase, as we used it for [py2nim](https://github.com/metacraft-labs/py2nim).
+It's not a huge priority for our use case, as we used it for [py2nim](https://github.com/metacraft-labs/py2nim).
 A porting task is not something that would be ran often and better type information is more important than speed.

-* Why deduckt
+* How to pronounce deduckt?

-python-deduckt: deduct duck typing
+Like the first part of "deductive", or like getting rid of the duck types in your backyard.

 ## LICENSE